 Although the volume of Bitcoin to Pound trading is lower than its American counterpart BTC to USD, it is steadily increasing.
 The ultra-volatile nature of BTC/GBP makes it a strong alternative to traditional Forex markets.

-Proven to be a lucrative investment, Bitcoin has already cemented its position as the world's top cryptocurrency.
-With digital currencies becoming increasingly noramlised the volume of the BTC/GBP pair is likely to continue to increase in the near future.
+Bitcoin has cemented its position as the world’s top cryptocurrency.
+With digital currencies becoming increasingly normalised, the volume of the BTC/GBP pair is likely to continue to increase in the near future.

 Bitcoin traders can always profit from BTC price swings.
 You can either go short or long, depending on Bitcoin to GBP’s price movement, and benefit from the price difference.